New versions of Frobenius and integral closure of ideals: Introduction

 The tight closure of an ideal was introduced by M.\ Hochster and C.\ Huneke in \cite{HH}, and has since been indispensable in the study of rings of prime characteristic.
 Tight closure even illuminates properties of rings of characteristic zero via reduction to prime characteristic techniques.
 In particular, deep uniformity theorems such as the Brian\c{c}on-Skoda theorem (see the discussion around \cite[Theorem~5.4]{HH}) eluded proofs with algebraic techniques in characteristic zero, but have relatively simple proofs in the language of tight closure.

 In studying tight closure, one is naturally led to study test ideals, which uniformly witness tight closure relations for every ideal in the ring simultaneously.
-N.\ Hara \cite{H} and K.\ E.\ Smith \cite{Smith} showed that test ideals in prime characteristic correspond in a natural way to multiplier ideals in birational geometry, and so are deeply related to geometric concepts like resolutions of singularities.
-The initial connection made by Hara and Smith was to the multiplier ideal of the trivial pair, but a strength of the multiplier ideal concept is that one may vary a $\mathbb{Q}$-divisor or an ideal of the ring and obtain information about the singularities in the locus of primes containing that ideal.
+N.\ Hara \cite{H} and K.\ E.\ Smith \cite{Smith} showed that test ideals in prime characteristic correspond in a natural way to multiplier ideals in birational geometry, and so are deeply connected to geometric concepts like resolutions of singularities.
+The initial correspondence made by Hara and Smith was to the multiplier ideal of the trivial pair, but a strength of the theory of multiplier ideals is that one may vary an ideal of the ring and obtain information about the singularities in the locus of primes containing that ideal.
 For a survey of test ideals and their connections to multiplier ideals, we recommend \cite{ST}.

-Hara and K.\ Yoshida \cite{HY} introduced an adjusted form of tight closure, called $\mfa^t$-tight closure (see \Cref{def: HY/V tight closure} below), which incorporates an auxiliary ideal and a non-negative real parameter.
+Hara and K.I.\ Yoshida \cite{HY} introduced an adjusted form of tight closure, called $\mfa^t$-tight closure (see \Cref{def: HY/V tight closure} below), which incorporates an auxiliary ideal and a real parameter.
 The benefit to this adjustment is that now the appropriate notion of test ideals for $\mfa^t$-tight closure corresponds to the multiplier ideal of the ideal pair $(R,\mfa^t)$.
-One disadvantage of the Hara-Yoshida tight closure is that it is not a true closure operation, in that the operation is not idempotent.
+One disadvantage of the Hara-Yoshida tight closure is that it is not an ideal closure operation, in that the operation is not idempotent.\footnote{We would here like to caution the reader that, throughout the article, we follow the slightly unfortunate convention of referring to the Hara-Yoshida style operations as ``closures" even though they are only \textit{pre-closures}, see \Cref{rmk: closure preclosure and ideal operation}.}

 To rectify this issue, A.\ Vraciu \cite{Vraciu} introduced a new version of $\mfa^t$-tight closure, which is a true ideal closure operation.
 Her version is contained in the Hara-Yoshida $\mfa^t$-tight closure, and captures subtly different information.
 In some cases the test ideals of the Hara-Yoshida and Vraciu versions agree, see \cite[Theorem~4.3]{Vraciu}.
-Similar versions of adjusted tight and (sharp) Frobenius closures are studied in \cite{STV}, where the authors use these closures to define and characterize $F$-rationality and sharp $F$-injectivity of the pair $(R,\mfa^t),$ and also to define the ($F$-pure) threshold of the ideal $\mfa.$
+Vraciu also introduced a Hilbert-Kunz-like multiplicity which detects equality of her $\mfa^t$-tight closure among other properties.
 Our aim in this article is to repeat the adjustments of tight closure made by Hara-Yoshida and Vraciu to Frobenius and integral closure, which are two more classical closures near to the tight closure.